RonniKahalani/PAOCards/README.md

 <p>The random card represents a visual image of the person behind the card.
 This should help you recall the PAO values.</p>
 <p>So the correct answers, in this case, are</p>

-- Person = Victoria Beckham
+- Person = Mohammad Ali
-- Action = Applies makeup in front of
+- Action = Knocks out
-- Object = Mirror
+- Object = Butterfly
-- Card = Queen of Clubs.
+- Card = Ace of Spades.

 ## Memory Palace